panda3d/panda3d-docs/programming/networking/datagram-protocol/client-server-connection.rst

    port_address = 9099  # same for client and server

-   # a valid server URL.
+   # A valid server URL.
 You can also use a DNS name
    # if the server has one, such as "localhost" or "panda3d.org"
    ip_address = "192.168.0.50"

-   # how long until we give up trying to reach the server?
+   # How long, in milliseconds, until we give up trying to reach the server?
-   timeout_in_miliseconds=3000  # 3 seconds
+   timeout = 3000  # 3 seconds

-   myConnection = cManager.openTCPClientConnection(ip_address, port_address, timeout_in_miliseconds)
+   myConnection = cManager.openTCPClientConnection(ip_address, port_address, timeout)
    if myConnection:
        cReader.addConnection(myConnection)  # receive messages from server